cap-js/docs/cds/compiler-v2.md

 shorty: Compiler v2
 synopsis: >
   CDS compiler version 2 (cv2) brings numerous improvements, which allow us to significantly streamline model processing going forward.
-  All projects are recommended to **upgrade as soon as possible**, as the former version will only receive critical fixes after cv2 is released.
+  All projects are recommended to upgrade as soon as possible, as the former version will only receive critical fixes after cv2 is released.
 layout: cds-ref
 # redirect_from: releases/compiler-v2